aneldev/dynadux-currencies-section/README.md

 ```
 # createCurrenciesSection State

-The state is exposed to the `sectionName` of the config.
+The State is at the `sectionName` of the config.
 But in practice, you don't have to access the State since the API has everything that you want.

 Maybe, the most notable is the `currency` prop.